 Figure 2.
-Composition of total state and local taxes on businesses, FY24 taxes are combined with utility and insurance premium taxes, which together made up 11.6% of state and local business tax collections.
+Composition of total state and local taxes on businesses, FY24 which together made up 11.6% of state and local business tax collections.

 \The individual income tax on business income category contains pass-through entity tax, when known.